 When tracing the paper patterns onto fabric, fold the fabric in half with the right sides together (wrong-side out).
 You can then use a marking pen to outline the shape onto the fabric.

-Pin the fabric through both layers so you can cut the two sides of the flame at once.
+Next, pin the fabric through both layers so you can cut the two sides of the flame at once.
 Repeat these steps for the orange and yellow fabric pieces.

-To make a simple flame, sew the red fabric pieces together (inside out) using a straight stitch.
-Leave a small gap of 3-4 inches on the bottom edge to flip the fabric right side out and insert your stuffing.
-You’ll finish with another invisible stitch, just like you did for the logs.
-Done!
+Sew the red flame pieces together (right sides facing each other) using a straight stitch with a ½-inch seam allowance.
+Leave a small opening of 3-4 inches on the bottom edge to flip the fabric right side out and insert your Poly-Fil stuffing.

-How to Create Stones for Kids Campfire Set
+Stones for Kids Campfire Set

 If you’re a boy mom, keep in mind these stones will definitely become projectiles!
 You knew that already, didn’t you?

-Enjoying Your Kids Campfire Set
+Enjoying Your Pretend Campfire Set for Kids

-I thought that if I sewed a campfire for my boys, they might stop collecting sticks in our backyard.
-I should have known better!
-Now they have an outdoor stick collection and an indoor set of “logs” used for pillow fights.
+I thought that if I sewed a pretend campfire for my boys, they might stop collecting sticks in our backyard.
+Little did I know!
+Now they have an outdoor stick collection AND an indoor set of “logs” for pillow fights.

 The boys are now hounding me to make pretend hot dogs and marshmallows on a stick.
 Perhaps that will become Part 2 of this series!